CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 4 - Bulk remediation.md

 # **Lab 4 : Bulk Remediation**

-In this module, we'll explore an alternative remediation method using Azure Resource Graph (ARG).
+In this lab, we'll explore an alternative remediation method using Azure Resource Graph (ARG).
 Instead of relying on Defender for Cloud triggers or governance flows, we'll directly query ARG and build our remediation process based on that data.

 ## Estimated Duration: 30 Minutes

+## Lab objectives :

+In this lab, you will complete the following tasks:

+- Task 1: Deploying the Logic App
+- Task 2: Logic App Walkthrough

 ## Task 1: Deploying the Logic App